kdoore/1335GitBook/arrays-for-grid-patterns.md

 - background color - grayscale changes across the rows and columns

-- Number of rows, 10 = number of columns 10
+- Number of rows, 10 == number of columns 10
+- Cell width == cell height